Mehtabalism/Pong-Game/README.md

 # Project Description
-An immitation of the 1972 arcade sports game Pong.
+An imitation of the 1972 arcade sports game Pong.

 # Skills Developed
 - Object Orientated Programming (Classes and Objects)